Bay Garnett

 Bay Garnett is a British freelance fashion stylist, author, editor, creative director and advocate for sustainability in fashion.
+She has been credited with pioneering the use of second hand clothes.

 She pioneered the idea of "thrifting", the art of shopping in second-hand stores, as being relevant to high fashion by including items she had found in magazine shoots.
 Garnett is the Senior Independent Fashion Advisor for Oxfam, and has led their runway shows during London Fashion Week in 2017 and 2019.
 This is part of the LFW schedule, and is uniquely styled by Garnett out of second-hand items donated to Oxfam.
 She also worked with Oxfam on 2019's Secondhand September campaign, with plans to repeat the initiative.
 Her thrift-inspired work is credited with having made its way into mainstream fashion.

 Published in 2016 and 2017 by IDEA Books, Garnett co-edited Fanpages: a collection of one page zines by different contributors, such as Beth Ditto, Chloe Sevigny and Louis Theroux.

-Garnett was appointed Contributing Fashion Editor at British Vogue 2002 - 2017, and then Fashion Director-at-Large of the Evening Standard magazine in 2017 until present.
+Garnett was appointed Contributing Fashion Editor at British Vogue 2002 – 2017, and then Fashion Director-at-Large of the Evening Standard magazine in 2017 until present.
 Garnett continues to work with Oxfam and in 2019 Garnett was the stylist and creative director for the first Second Hand September campaign which was launched starring Model Stella Tennant and her daughter Iris.
 This was followed in 2020 with actress, writer and director, Micheala Coel being the face of the campaign.
 Garnett then worked on the same campaign in 2021, starring actress Sienna Miller.
+The campaign has gone on to spark a national movement around sustainability in fashion.